AkshatGarg952/AkshatGarg952/README.md

 ## 🧠 How I Think

 - I prefer **simple, reliable systems** over clever but fragile ones
-- I like understanding **why** something works, not just **how**
+- I care about **performance, correctness, and edge cases**
-- Competitive programming has shaped how I approach performance and edge cases
+- Competitive programming shapes how I approach problem-solving
-- AI is most interesting to me when it **actually improves a product**, not when it’s just a feature checkbox
+- AI is useful only when it **actually improves the product**, not as a buzzword

 ---

 ## 🏆 A Few Highlights

-- ⭐ 3★ on CodeChef (Peak 1661)
+- ⭐ 3★ on CodeChef (Peak rating: 1661)
 - 💻 LeetCode rating: 1645
-- 🧩 300+ DSA problems solved
+- 🧩 Solved 300+ DSA problems
 - 🌍 Global Rank 317 — CodeChef Starters 154

 ---